adminBy HowDoIUseAI Team

 The benefit?
 Complete control.
 You decide what's related to what, and you can create connections that might not be obvious to an automated system.

-Automated relations through templates
+How do automated relations through templates work?

 This is where Notion gets really smart.
 You can create project templates that automatically generate connected tasks and notes.

-Advanced relation techniques that change everything
+What are the advanced relation techniques that change everything?

 Once you're comfortable with basic relations, here are some techniques that will blow your mind: